ZhmYe/AILab5/README.md

   - `dev`(default)

-    In this operation modes,the code will **divide original train data into train data and dev data**,then model will be **trained on train data and show the result on dev data**.Finally,the code will save the best model in `/model/best-model.pth`.
+    In this operation mode,the code will **divide original train data into train data and dev data**,then model will be **trained on train data and show the result on dev data**.Finally,the code will save the best model in `/model/best-model.pth`.

-    To run this operation modes,you can run following script on cmd:
+    To run this operation mode,you can run following script on cmd:

     ```
     python main.py -run_type train -train_type dev -dev_size 511